 Welcome to the Methodist College community!
 It is a pleasure to have you in our program and we sincerely hope that you will achieve your academic and professional goals.
-This program will prepare you to become a qualified member of the Medical Assisting profession.

 We are here to help you and want you to feel free to ask for assistance.
 Our schedule is flexible in the case you need to make an appointment with us.